earlyann/Project_Vacation_Ideas/README.md

 WeatherPy is a Python script calling https://openweathermap.org/api to generate and visualize the weather of over 500 cities of varying distances from the equator.

-WeatherPy creates a series of scatter plots (shown in the output folder) to showcase the following relationships:
+WeatherPy creates a series of scatter plots (shown in the output_data folder) to showcase the following relationships:
 - Latitude vs. Temperature
 - Latitude vs. Humidity
 - Latitude vs. Cloudiness